simonburner/hands-on-LLM/ch6/README.md

 "Although a prompt is a single piece of text, it is tremendously helpful to think of prompts as pieces of a larger puzzle.
 Have I described the context of my question?
 Does the prompt have an example of the output?"

+"Specificity
+Accurately describe what you want to achieve.
+Instead of asking the LLM to “Write a description for a product” ask it to “Write a description for a product in less than two sentences and use a formal tone.”"

+"Hallucination
+LLMs may generate incorrect information confidently, which is referred to as hallucination.
+To reduce its impact, we can ask the LLM to only generate an answer if it knows the answer.
+If it does not know the answer, it can respond with “I don’t know.”"

+"Order
+Either begin or end your prompt with the instruction.
+Especially with long prompts, information in the middle is often forgotten.1 LLMs tend to focus on information either at the beginning of a prompt (primacy effect) or the end of a prompt (recency effect)."